MohdTahirMT/MohdTahirMT/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently working in <a href="https://pcodertechnologies.com/" target="blank">PCoder Technologies Private Limited</a>
+- 🔭 I’m currently working in `What to Fabrikat Pvt Ltd.`

 - 🤝 I’m currently developing WebApps, MobileApps and also Backend APIs for the apps.